Valpassos212/Copom_analisys/README.md

 Extract them to your working directory.

-The word file bcb_analisys.docx you find the steps in detail.
+The file bcb_analisys.docx shows all the steps in detail.